dimo414/ProfileGem/README.md

 *A shell configuration utility to compartmentalize and manage your terminal utilities and environment*

-ProfileGem provides a structured way to configure your terminal, as a more robust alternative to editing `.bashrc` or `.bash_profile` directly.
-At a basic level, it provides structured files to define aliases, functions, environment variables, commands to execute at login, and cron jobs.
+ProfileGem provides a structured and modular way to configure your terminal, as a more robust alternative to editing `.bashrc` or `.bash_profile` directly.
+At a basic level, it uses dedicated files to define aliases, functions, environment variables, commands to execute at login, and cron jobs.
 More powerfully, this behavior can be split into separate parts, called gems, to compartmentalize and customize your environment based on the needs of the user/machine being used.

-On its own, ProfileGem does (next to) nothing to your terminal.
-Instead, you install one or more gems alongside it which are then loaded by ProfileGem to customize your environment.
+On its own ProfileGem doesn't change your environment in any way (excluding adding some ProfileGem utility functions).
+Instead, you create or install one or more gems alongside it which are then loaded by ProfileGem to customize your environment just the way you want it.

 ---